schneider128k/quantum_info/README.md

 ## Quantum mechanics

+I cover quantum mechanics in finite-dimensional Hilbert spaces, quantum circuits, and quantum algorithms in the course *Quantum computing*.

+Here I want to explain the transition from classical mechanics to quantum mechanics.

-I am using the book *Quantum mechanics : the theoretical minimum* by Leonard Susskind and Art Friedman to prepare most of the slides.
+I am using the book *Quantum mechanics : the theoretical minimum* by Leonard Susskind and Art Friedman.
+I will also use other materials.